 - Rifle – Just about any air rifle can be used for Field Target/Hunter field target with a power level of sub 12ftlbs. the main calibre is .177

 - Scope – There are a wide variety of scopes available and at varying prices, so your finances play a big part here, as well as the advice.

 - Pellets – The only way to determine which pellet is best is to shoot a variety of pellets through your airgun and see which one shoots the best for you.

-As I have already mentioned, ask questions and listen to the advice given and chose your kit accordingly.
+As I have already mentioned, ask questions and listen to the advice given, and chose your kit accordingly.
 What you need to bear in mind is that you might not like the sport after a short period; so until you are certain, think about buying second-hand kit…brand new is not cheap and not necessarily the best!

 The targets used for FT/HFT shooting are made of metal and are shaped traditionally to look like typical airgun prey – rabbits, rats, pigeons, squirrels, crows however there are some diamond and circular targets.
-Most will have a 40mm diameter hole in them, however there are 15mm and 25mm. smaller, with a metal disc behind which is linked to the paddle that holds the target upright.
-When a pellet hits this paddle it falls backwards causing the target to fall down.
+Most will have a 40mm diameter hole in them, however, there are 15mm and 25mm. smaller, with a metal disc behind which is linked to the paddle that holds the target upright.
+When a pellet hits this paddle it falls backward causing the target to fall down.
 The target has a cord attached which is used to pull the target upright again which resets the paddle ready for the next shot.

 OK, so there you have the basics.
 All that is required now is for you to come to one of our shoots and try it for yourself.